doehm/survivoR/README.md

 The confessional index is available on this data set.
-The index is a standardised measure of the number of confessionals the player has recieved compared to the others.
+The index is a standardised measure of the number of confessionals the player has received compared to the others.
 It is stratified by tribe so it measures how many confessionals each player gets proportional to even share within tribe e.g. an index of 1.5 means that player as received 50% more than others in their tribe.